Counterfactual Mean Embeddings: Introduction

 \paragraph{Causal inference with kernel mean embeddings.}

 Hilbert space embedding of distributions has been applied extensively in causal inference.
-In causal discovery, \citet{Fukumizu2008,Zhang2011,Doran14:Perm} develop powerful kernel-based tests of conditional independence which allow for the recovery of the causal graphs $G$ up to the Markov equivalence class \citep{Pearl2000,Spirtes00}.
-Based on functional causal models, \citet{Schoelkopf15:KPP} proposes to identify the causal direction between $X$ and $Y$ using the kernel mean embeddings of $f(X,\varepsilon_Y)$ and $g(Y,\varepsilon_X)$. \citet{Lopez-Paz15:Towards} adopts a data-driven approach for cause-effect inference by treating it as a classification problem on the embeddings of $\pp{P}(X,Y)$.
-A notion of an asymmetry between the decompositions $\pp{P}(X,Y) = \pp{P}(Y|X)\pp{P}(X)$ and $\pp{P}(X|Y)\pp{P}(Y)$ has been used in \citet{Chen2014} and \citet{MitrovicST18:KDM} to identify the causal direction between $X$ and $Y$.
-In potential outcome framework, the maximum mean discrepancy (MMD) \citep{Borgwardt06:MMD,Gretton12:KTT} has become a popular technique used in covariate balancing between treatment and control groups \citep{Shalit16:CounterfactualBound,Johansson16:CounterfactualRep}.
-Our work, on the contrary, focuses on characterizing the representation of counterfactual distribution of outcomes using the kernel mean embedding and provide nonparametric inference tools.
+For instance, in causal discovery, \citet{Fukumizu2008,Zhang2011,Doran14:Perm} develop powerful kernel-based tests of conditional independence which allow for the recovery of causal graphs up to the Markov equivalence class.
+See \citet[Section 4.8]{Muandet17:KME} for a review of many other applications.
+In treatment effect estimation, kernel methods have become a popular approach to covariate balancing between treatment and control groups \citep{Shalit16:CounterfactualBound,Johansson16:CounterfactualRep,Wong17:CovBal,Kallus17:Matching}.
+Our work, on the contrary, focuses on characterizing the representation of counterfactual distribution of outcomes using the kernel mean embedding and provides nonparametric inference tools.